 Regulations under the Consumer Protection Law also regulate the warranty and post-sale services of certain electrical appliances.
 Under the regulations, sellers of new electrical appliances (priced in excess of NIS 400) to the end user consumer are required to assume the responsibilities of the manufacturer(s) of the appliances in the event such manufacturer cannot be located.
-Such responsibilities include repairing any defect in the appliance (or, if necessary, exchange for non-defective appliance) during the warranty period, which repairs must be made within a certain period of time for certain appliances and, upon consumer request, supply of spare parts during the warranty period (and for certain appliances also one year thereafter).
 In addition, sellers must deliver to consumers a manufacturer warranty certificate with the delivery of the products.